Who Is a Part of My Community?

-- Realize that their communities impact them and they also impact their communities.
+- discuss ways their communities impact them and they also impact their communities.

-Determine what qualities of a community you want to emphasize with this lesson.
+- Determine in advance what qualities of a community you want to emphasize.
 For example, Westminster’s Urban EdVenture teachers emphasize that what you do affects the members of your community and what other members do affects you.

 Community, membership, team, organization, neighborhood, city

-Set up the circle: Make a circle formation using Polyspots or pairs of shoes to mark spaces where students will stand.
-Like with musical chairs, use one less spot / shoe pair in the circle than there are number of students participating.
+- Set up: Make a circle formation by marking spaces on the ground where participants will stand.
+Like with musical chairs, use one fewer spot in the circle than there are number participating.

 Web of Communities Activity:

-- What communities are you all part of – what is your “universal community” list (communities you all share)?
-(Come up with five or six, for instance, grade, school and city.)
+- What communities are you all part of – what is your “universal community”?
+(There may be more than one.)

-Create a definition of community based on this list of characteristics (e.g., choices you make in your community).
-Adopt this as your class’ definition of community and use it in lessons that follow.
+Create a working definition of community based on this activity and discussion.
+Adopt this as your group definition of community and use it in lessons that follow.